 from North Carolina.
-I work as a faculty member in the Department of Forestry and Environmental Resources at North Carolina State University.
-There, I lead the NC State Ecohydrology and Watershed Science Lab, a research group that studies water and biogeochemical cycles in changing environments.
-The group includes hydrologists and environmental scientists who use fieldwork, remote sensing, and modeling to study phenomena in North Carolina and beyond.
+I am a faculty member in the Department of Forestry and Environmental Resources at North Carolina State University, where I lead the Ecohydrology and Watershed Science Lab, a group that studies water and biogeochemical cycles in changing environments.
+My group includes hydrologists, environmental scientists, and geospatial analysts who use a variety of methods to study the environment in North Carolina and beyond.

-You can find links to my publications, interviews, media, and other content on the menu bar above.
+The bar above has links to my publications, interviews, media, and other content.
 The links below take you to my other pages.